JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/10.standard/docs.md

 ### Bottom Row

 This is 4 module positions. - Bottom1, Bottom2, Bottom3 and Bottom4.
-All are custom html modules - the 3 html lists used use zen-nav zen-nav-stacked zen-lines to display the lines under the li elements.
+All are custom html modules - the 3 html lists use zen-nav zen-nav-stacked zen-lines to display the lines under the li elements.

 ![Bottom Row](bottomwrap-row.gif)